Ramyapanneerselvam/MyEyes/README.md

 * Object detection for a hypermetropic or myopic suffering person.
 * Use gestures for almost everything you want to try on the app (And you don't need to know the instructions.
 Everything will be spoken out. :+1: :+1: )
 * Speak out every status bar notification for the user including full sms read and caller name read.
+* Speak out the contents of any file in the mobile storage.

 ## Extra features provided :